Atomic Energy Authority Act

 Atomic Energy Authority Act (with its variations) is a stock short title used for legislation in the United Kingdom relating to the United Kingdom Atomic Energy Authority.
 The first Act was the Atomic Energy Act 1946, 9 & 10 Geo.
 6. c.
 80. The most recent such Act is the Atomic Energy Authority Act 1995, 1995 c.
 37. The most recent United Kingdom energy law is the Great British Energy Act 2025, 2025, c.
 16.

-The Bill for an Act with this short title will have been known as a Atomic Energy Authority Bill during its passage through Parliament.
+The Bill for an Act with this short title will have been known as an Atomic Energy Authority Bill during its passage through Parliament.